sarisssa/test-api/docs/ARCHITECTURE.md

 ## 3. Data & State
 - **DynamoDB (`WageTable`)**
-  Match state, portfolios, invites, perks, etc. Code expects attribute casing `PK`/`SK`, entity-style partition keys (`MATCH#123`).
-Terraform currently provisions `pk`/`sk`; align casing before next deployment.
-Repositories rely on optimistic locking via conditional expressions but hard-code table name `"WageTable"` instead of `fastify.config.WAGE_TABLE_NAME`.
+  Match state, portfolios, invites, perks, etc. Runtime now dual-writes both `pk/sk` and `PK/SK` so existing lowercase tables remain compatible while we migrate infra.
+Terraform still provisions lowercase keys; converge on a single schema once deployments are stable.
+Repositories read the table name from config and only fall back to `"WageTable"` as a last resort.
 - **Redis (ElastiCache)**
   Primary coordination layer.
 Used for matchmaking queue (`zset` + Lua script), player/connection metadata, Redis pub/sub for WebSocket fan-out, job queue list for the in-process worker, and research ticker subscriptions.
 - **S3**